Theme Aspect Argumentation Model for Handling Fallacies: Introduction

 \subsection{The low-level research problem: a specific argumentation model}

-However, the prospect and the effectiveness of this program depend hugely on the choice of a specific hybrid argumentation model. \begin{itemize} \item For the 1st component, the typical abstract argumentations defining only `$attack$'s and `$support$'s \cite{Cayrol13} are just too weak to serve the purpose, for instance.
-Recall the context-dependability of a fallacy being one major difficulty of fallacy identification; it is a must for the 1st component to be able to express which context(s) (discussion threads, discussion groups, discussion themes, and so on) each statement belongs to.
+However, the prospect and the effectiveness of this program depend hugely on the choice of a specific hybrid argumentation model. \begin{itemize} \item For the 1st component, the typical abstract argumentation models defining only `$attack$'s and `$support$'s \citep{Cayrol13} are just too weak to serve the purpose, for instance.
+Recall the context-dependability of a fallacy being one major difficulty of fallacy identification; it is a must for the 1st component to be able to express which context(s) (discussion threads, discussion users and groups, discussion topics, and so on) each statement belongs to.
 Another desired feature is {\it referencing}, allowing a statement in a context to make a reference to another context or even to some statement in a context.
-There are indeed numerous referencings in SNS argumentations.
-There are URL links within a discussion thread to another discussion thread to point to a summary of the other discussion thread.
-There are ``Luca 1:30-33 in the Bible", ``Bob's birthday party two years ago", and so on, referring to some specific part, with the Bible as its context, and to Bob's birthday party, with the stated time in the past as its context.
-Some types of fallacies such as {\it false flag} do manipulate references. \item For the 2nd and the 3rd components, it is impractical to try to map every part of each statement in the 1st component to the 2nd part, for the obvious computational and linguistic reasons.
+There are indeed numerous referencings in argumentations on SNS.
+There are URL links and hyperlinks within a discussion thread to another discussion thread intending to refer to a summary of the other discussion thread.
+Some types of fallacies such as {\it equivocation} do manipulate references. \item For the 2nd and the 3rd components, it is impractical to try to map every part of each statement in the 1st component to the 2nd component, for computational and linguistic reasons.
 We must restrict ourselves to mapping representative features of a statement only.
-Moreover, we need at least some ordered semantic structure suitable for conducting comparisons between the semantics of statements, so the semantics of `$attack$'s and `$support$'s are always characterisable from them. \end{itemize}
+Moreover, we need at least some ordered semantic structure suitable for conducting comparisons between the semantics of statements, so the semantics of `$attack$'s and `$support$'s can be always characterised from them. \end{itemize}

-\subsection{Our solution to the low-level research problem: theme aspect argumentation model}
+\subsection{Our solution to the low-level research problem: the theme aspect argumentation model}

+As the solution to this low-level research problem, we deliver the {\it theme aspect argumentation model}.